LeeMorinUCF/ECP3004S21/demo_17_PP_Ch_13_Searching/README.md

 This algorithm is analogous to the *bisection method* that we used last week to solve for the roots of equations.
-We are essentially solving for the root of the "function"
+We are essentially solving for the "root"" of the "function"
 ```lst - value```.

 Binary search and the bisection method work like the game of 20 questions,